aloeveraao/wandb-vera/README.md

 ![2-node GKE Cluster](<screenshots/infrastructure/GKE Cluster.png>)

-Please note that specifying minimum and maximum GKE nodes will also prevent the cluster from auto-scaling beyond the set amounts.
+- Please note that specifying minimum and maximum GKE nodes will also prevent the cluster from auto-scaling beyond the set amounts.

-If desired, you could also change these size values: `redis_memory_size_gb`, `database_machine_type`, `gke_machine_type`
+- If desired, you can also change these size values: `redis_memory_size_gb`, `database_machine_type`, `gke_machine_type`

 **W&B License**
 - You must have a valid license code, or you may experience errors while navigating your W&B UI (as shown below).
 A free trial of this license can be obtained here: https://wandb.ai/site/enterprise-trial/.